Abstract

 Following the release of Gemma 2 2b, Google Deep Mind released a suite of sparse autoencoders trained of the model activations with multiple levels of sparsity, location, and dictionary size.

-The decision of which SAE’s to select for a given investigation should we be made carefully, taking into accounts multiple factors like reconstruction loss vs sparsity and dictionary size vs available memory.
+The decision of which SAE’s to select for a given experiment should we be made carefully, taking into accounts multiple factors like reconstruction loss vs sparsity and dictionary size vs available memory.

 For this investigation we used SAE’s trained on the RS and attention outputs, with dictionary size of 16k (for ease of use), and we selected the sparsity based on availability of explanations in Nueronpedia